theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 ### Querying OpenSearch - Hybrid Search

 To query OpenSearch, we use the opensearch-py Python library, which allows us to make API calls to OpenSearch directly from Python.
 Because the library itself is fairly low-level we decided to abstract away the details of it.
-To archive this, we created an [``opensearch_connector.py``](../../development/retrieve/opensearch_connector.py) that serves as a wrapper around the `opensearch-py` library, implementing all the to us relevant functionality.
+To archive this, we created an [``opensearch_connector.py``](../../development/retrieve/opensearch_connector.py) that serves as a wrapper around the `opensearch-py` library, implementing all the functionality that is relevant for us.

 To find relevant documents, we explored two main methods - `BM25` and `Semantic Search`.

 BM25 can be utilized to identify documents containing specific keywords such as "Covid-19" or "Influenza".
 These keywords, when present in the search query, increase the likelihood of the document being about that particular illness rather than a semantically similar illness or topic.
 We believe this precision is particularly crucial in the medical field.
-Additonally we can use BM25 to match on multiple other metadata fields of the documents, such as the title, authors or keywords and not only on the text of the abstract-fragments.
+Additionally we can use BM25 to match on multiple other metadata fields of the documents, such as the title, authors or keywords and not only on the text of the abstract-fragments.
-This type of query translates to an [``Multi-match query``](https://opensearch.org/docs/latest/query-dsl/full-text/multi-match/) in Opensearch, with the corresponding match-field as implemented in the [``create_multi_match_BM25_query``](../../development/retrieve/opensearch_connector.py#L137) function.
+This type of query translates to an [``Multi-match query``](https://opensearch.org/docs/latest/query-dsl/full-text/multi-match/) in OpenSearch, with the corresponding match-field as implemented in the [``create_multi_match_BM25_query``](../../development/retrieve/opensearch_connector.py#L137) function.

 In order to find a document that matches a given query, while also taking into account the semantic meaning of the query, we decided to incorporate a semantic search.
 The idea is that this will take synonyms into account and also be able to 'read between the lines' and better understand the intent of the query.
 We achieve this by querying the [abstract_fragment_embeddings field](#document-model) of the abstract-fragment documents with the embedded search-query.
 The embedding of the query is generated by the same model that was used to embed the abstract-fragments.
 This way we can compare the semantic similarity of the query and the documents.
-The corresponding opensearch query-type for this is the [``k-NN query``](https://opensearch.org/docs/latest/search-plugins/knn/index/) which we implemented in the [``create_knn_query``](../../development/retrieve/opensearch_connector.py#L144) function.
+The corresponding OpenSearch query-type for this is the [``k-NN query``](https://opensearch.org/docs/latest/search-plugins/knn/index/) which we implemented in the [``create_knn_query``](../../development/retrieve/opensearch_connector.py#L144) function.

 Since both approaches have their own strengths and weaknesses, we combined them to form a hybrid search.
 This way, we can benefit from the precision of BM25 and the semantic understanding in the semantic search.
-Luckily for us, combining different queries in Opensearch is relatively straightforward.
+Luckily for us, combining different queries in OpenSearch is relatively straightforward.
 It involves, first combining both sub-queries into a single query like in the  [``create_hybrid_query``](../../development/retrieve/opensearch_connector.py#L155) function.
-Secondly creating a [``search pipeline``](https://opensearch.org/docs/latest/search-plugins/search-pipelines/index/) in Opensearch for hybrid search that combines the results of the different queries, like in the [``create_hybrid_search_pipeline``](../../development/evaluate/retrieval/ingest_search_pipelines.py#L12) function.
+Secondly creating a [``search pipeline``](https://opensearch.org/docs/latest/search-plugins/search-pipelines/index/) in OpenSearch for hybrid search that combines the results of the different queries, like in the [``create_hybrid_search_pipeline``](../../development/evaluate/retrieval/ingest_search_pipelines.py#L12) function.
 Here we can specify how results of the different queries are weighed and combined into a single result.
 And lastly executing the query against an opensearch index with the specified pipeline, like in the [``execute_hybrid_query``](../../development/retrieve/opensearch_connector.py#L62) function.
 The `pipeline_weight` parameter here specifies how the semantic search is weighed.
 Correspondingly, the BM25 search is weighed with `1 - pipeline_weight`.
 This allows us to always use the same hybrid search-quey, even for isolated BM25 or semantic search, by just setting the `pipeline_weight` to 0 or 1 respectively.

 ### Evaluating Pipeline-Weights
 <!-- !
 Write this -->

+#### 1. For this we first need to define different pipelines in Opensearch

+- Here we opted for incremental steps of 0.05 from an weight of 0 to 1 for the neural search.
+Like this we are testing all above mentioned pipelines:
+  - -> neural search weight = 0.00 -> BM25
+  - -> neural search weight = 0.05 -> hybrid search (with 0.05 neural search and 0.95 BM25)
+  - ...
+  - -> neural search weight = 1.00 -> neural search

+  - Our naming convention for the pipelines was:  "hybrid_search_pipeline_weight{neural_search_weight}".
+E.g. "hybrid_search_pipeline_weight0.05" for a neural search weight of 0.05.

-### Custom Hybrid Search
+### Hybrid Search via MinMax Normalization vs Reciprocal Rank Fusion

+We implemented the standard OpenSearch hybrid query with Min Max Normalization of BM25 and kNN dense vector search of document embeddings.
+Additionally, we also implemented ([``Reciprocal Rank Fusion``](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf)) using ([``Langchain's Ensemble Retriever``](https://python.langchain.com/docs/modules/data_connection/retrievers/ensemble))

+However, we assume there is a bug within the implementation of OpenSearch's hybrid search since TODO EVALUATION

+TODO EVALUATION

 ## Testing the LangChain OpenSearch Self-Query Retriever